- Written by Dr.Mehmet Demircioglu

 Yes, absolutely.
 In the first days and even in the first few weeks, the recipient area can look more uneven than the true design really is.

-Swelling does not always distribute perfectly.
+Swelling does not always distribute evenly.
 One side of the forehead can look heavier, one temple can look puffier, and one side can appear lower or flatter simply because the tissue is reacting differently.

 Scabs also create visual tricks.
 A thicker crust line on one side can make that side look denser, darker, sharper, or more projected than the other side even when the actual implantation pattern is very similar.